2014 Year-End Tax Planning for Individuals

-Depending on your projected income, it may make sense to accelerate income into 2013.
-Besides harvesting gains from your investment portfolio, other options for accelerating income include:
+Depending on your projected income for 2015, it may make sense to accelerate income into 2014 if you expect 2015 income to be significantly higher.
+Options for accelerating income include:

-(4) if you are self-employed with receivables on hand, trying to get clients or customers to pay before year end; and
+(5) if you are self employed with receivables on hand, trying to get clients or customers to pay before year end; and

 (3) delaying the exercise of any stock options you may have;